hrubanj/webpage/_posts/2024-02-28-compacting-sql-tables.markdown

 ### Introduction

-Back in the days when I was writing a lot of ETL scripts, I learned a nice trick for compacting SQL tables.
+Back when I was writing a lot of ETL scripts, I learned a nice trick for compacting SQL tables.
 As I am not writing that much SQL anymore, the muscle memory is fading away.
 So, I decided to write it down.
-Hopefully, it will be useful for someone besides future me.
+I hope that someone besides myself will find it useful.

-Imagine you have a table of items in stock that looks like this:
+Suppose you have a table of items in stock that looks like this:

 | date       | item\_name | count |
 |:-----------|:-----------|:------|